djsurt/io/charts/charts.md

 ## Contribute Updates

-To work with us on updates, fork the [model.earth fork of useeio-widgets](https://github.com/modelearth/useeio-widgets/)
+To work with us on updates, fork the [model.earth fork of useeio-widgets](https://github.com/modelearth/useeio-widgets/) and [build locally](react)

 Edit the React files that reside in useeio-widgets/src.
 Files in useeio-widgets/build are overwritten when you run the build.